-We have developed proprietary engineered cells that are combined with Afibromer™ biomaterials to create effective therapeutics.
-These cells:
+Sigilon has developed proprietary engineered human cells that are combined with Afibromer technology to create effective therapeutics.
+These human cells:

-- express high levels of desired protein
+- Express high levels of desired protein(s)

-- survive well in an encapsulation environment
+- Survive well in an encapsulation environment

-- can be produced in large scale
+- Can be produced at large scale

 Engineered cells (in green) encapsulated in approximately 1 mm-diameter Afibromer™ beads